-Since then, more than 350 flavors have been created, many of them only available in Japan or only in certain parts of the country.
+Since then, more than 350 flavors have been created, many only available in Japan or certain parts of the country.
 The limited availability of many flavors makes them more rare and prized.

 As the Japanese love unique and novel items, this clever marketing strategy has paid off in spades for Nestlé, helping Kit Kat to reach even a cult-like status in the country.